Showing 1-20 of 69 products

 |Chiropractic-specific workflow||Customized templates designed specifically for a chiropractic practice facilitate workflow and increase efficiency by offering a clear-cut way to capture complaints, history of present illness, review of symptoms and physical examination.|

-|Chiropractic SOAP notes templates||Example templates include neck pain, oswestry, carpal tunnel, disc bulge, herniation, fibromyalgia, car accidents, sports injuries, sciatica, scoliosis, and thoracic complaints.|
+|Chiropractic SOAP notes templates||Example templates include neck pain, oswestry, carpal tunnel, disc bulge, herniation, fibromyalgia, car accidents, sports injuries, sciatica, scoliosis and thoracic complaints.|

 |Visual input||Some chiropractic EMRs use point-and-click anatomical diagrams for taking notes during diagnosis and treatment.
 This one feature alone can decrease documentation time by three quarters.|

-|Chiropractic device integration||Ensure that any medical devices used in diagnosis or treatment—for example, computerized muscle testing or x-ray radiography—integrates into the EMR software.
-Images and data should automatically import into the patient record, making the information easy to analyze and track.|
+|Chiropractic device integration||Ensure that any medical devices used in diagnosis or treatment—for example, computerized muscle testing or X-ray radiography—integrates with the EMR software.
+Images and data should automatically be imported into the patient record, making the information easy to analyze and track.|

-|Chiropractic E&M coding assistance||The chiropractic EMR’s E&M coder should allow the practice to verify ICD-9 and CPT codes associated with any diagnosis and connect directly to the billing software, ensuring faster and more accurate payment.
-Associated features include claim scrubbing, batch posting, DME billing, and workers compensation billing.|
+|Chiropractic E&M coding assistance||The chiropractic EMR’s Evaluation and Management (E&M) coder should allow the practice to verify ICD-9 (International Classification of Diseases) and Current Procedural Terminology (CPT) codes associated with any diagnosis and connect directly to the billing software, ensuring faster and more accurate payment.
+Associated features include claim scrubbing, batch posting, Durable Medical Equipment (DME) billing and workers compensation billing.|

 |RAND assessments||Automatically incorporate treatment data into RAND outcomes assessments, facilitating this and other quality reporting tools.|

-|Best-of-Breed vs Integrated Suite||EMR software can be purchased on a stand alone basis (i.e. "best-of-breed") or purchased as part of an integrated suite with medical insurance billing, patient scheduling and more.|
+|Best-of-breed vs integrated suite||EMR software can be purchased on a standalone basis (i.e. "best-of-breed") or purchased as part of an integrated suite with medical insurance billing, patient scheduling and more.|

 For any buyer evaluating systems for managing a chiropractic practice, there are some things going on in the medical software industry you should understand.
 Here are three important trends.